 If you’re seeking out help from your community, it’s important to know that you can continue to lean on God and to seek help from him.
 Confirming your belief through social support is critical to finding God in your recovery and to maintaining your sense of self as you do so.

-While modern AA has moved way from its Christian roots, the term “higher power” is built on Christianity and synonymous for “God”.
+While modern AA has moved away from its Christian roots, the term “higher power” is built on Christianity and synonymous for “God”.
 The Big Book was written by Bill W., a Christian, and repeatedly refers to “A Higher Power”, “God”, and “The God of your understanding”.
 While the Big Book itself only refers to “Higher Power” three times, the roots of the term are in the Christian God and in Jesus.

 Today, “higher power”, is interpreted as “whatever higher power you want to believe in”.
 Some AA groups are openly atheistic or openly neutral in how and what people believe, so long as they adopt a higher power of any sort.
 But the roots of the term have always been in God and Jesus Christ.

 Alcoholics Anonymous was founded by Bill W and Ebby Thatcher, former drinking buddies who found sobriety under the guidance of the Christian Oxford Group and who improved on that model.
-Alcoholics Anonymous was modelled on the Oxford Group, following traditional Christianity.
+Alcoholics Anonymous was modeled on the Oxford Group, following traditional Christianity.
 The Big Book also includes prayer and meditation, with prayers mentioning God, sometimes requiring members to read from the Bible, and requiring prayer as part of the service.

 “Follow the dictates of a Higher Power and you will presently live in a new and wonderful world, no matter what your present circumstances” – The Big Book, Chapter 7